sunchongren/doc_scraper/README.md

    To use this scraper, a IP pool with good performance is needed (as it's not free)

    In `rotate_ip.py`, it is using a free proxy pool which is scraped from a website.
-However, the performance if not good.
+However, the performance is not good.